hzwer/WritingAIPaper/README.md

 ## Build a Paper from Scratch

-This section outlines writing an AI paper from scratch, covering core idea, framework, results, introduction and related work.
+This section outlines writing an AI paper from scratch, covering core idea, whole framework, introduction and related work.

 ### Find the Core Idea
 You may have interesting findings and experimental results, but you're unsure how to define the core theme. *The key contribution of most published papers falls into exactly one out of the following three categories (from [Nowozion](https://www.nowozin.net/sebastian/blog/ten-tips-for-writing-cs-papers-part-1.html)):*